Soft Landings Champions - what you need to know

 Soft Landings Champions are both the fuel and the glue on a Soft Landings project.
 There should be at least two Champions – one on the client side and one on the project team side – whose job it is to ensure Soft Landings activities are carried out and that nothing happens to compromise the building’s performance ambitions.

-Read more about the help and advice BSRIA can give Soft Landings Champions, BSRIA's Soft Landings User Group to learn from the experience of others and Soft Landings Level 1 training course for the basics of Soft Landings and its benefits to building projects.
+Read more about the help and advice BSRIA can give Soft Landings Champions, BSRIA's Soft Landings Network to learn from the experience of others and Soft Landings Level 1 training course for the basics of Soft Landings and its benefits to building projects.

 Soft Landings Champions are the fuel in that they provide motive force to make sure Soft Landings is actually applied, not just paid lip service.
 Ideally they should be people who will be closely involved on the project all the way through: the client’s project manager for example, and the project architect or lead design engineer.